 As my wife and I were unloaded recyclables, a woman walked along the edge of Franklin Pike.
 Concerned, I looked carefully, saw that she was in distress, and hastened to meet her.
 “Are you going to town?
 We can give you a ride.”
-As an answer, she stopped, tipped her head into her hands, and wept with abandon, her tears falling on the incongruously colorful print of her blouse.
+As an answer, she stopped, tipped her head into her hands, and wept with abandon, tears falling on the incongruously colorful print of her blouse.
 Soon she took refuge in the back seat with a box of tissues while we began to unload PETES, glass, and cardboard.
 After thanking us, she decided to continue her hike, explaining that a relative was supposed to meet her in town.
 “Be careful–it’s a bit dangerous.”
 “I’ll be OK.”
-Later, as we passed the determined pedestrian, I could only offer her a little honk instead of a meal, a bedroom, and cash.
+Later, as we passed the determined pedestrian, I could only offer her a little honk instead of a meal, a bed, and cash.

 As always, Floyd County derived part of its identity from what might be called “mixed usage.”
 While trucks competed with other vehicles, sheet-metal house trailers compose the façade of downtown Locust St. along with spiffed-up, balconied stores.
 The town did erect a latticed screen between the trailers and a new walkway that arced between S. Locust and E. Main.
 Although this former suburbanite was grateful, another Came Here expressed indignation at what she seemed to regard as a condescending attempt to hide the penurious.Little adventures here and there added up.
 Randall continued to pluck litter from the business areas of Floyd-town.
 Once he went for a plastic half-cup in Main St. in front of the Post Office, but by the time he checked traffic it had disappeared, blown away, so he persevered and trapped it in a field.
 On another sortie he found an empty pack of Pall Mall Blue: Smokes longer and cooler.
 Another time, Winston.

 Again he stood behind the Indigo Farms seafood truck and felt something tickle his scalp, a fish-shaped pennant.
-One night two couples stood in a driveway between Oddfellas Restaurant and the adjacent building to get out of the cold.
+One night two couples stood in a driveway between Oddfellas and the adjacent building to get out of the cold.
 Randall ostentatiously warned his group, “Get going so we don’t get mugged”; As the bystanders chuckled, one called out, “Wanna buy a gold watch?”

 Down E. Main St. from The Stoplight, Hardee’s never lacked for customers, none of whom held a burger in one hand and Fast Food Nation in the other.
 A non-local bank was purchased by an even non-ner.
-At the ultra-local West End Market, whom should I see buying more lottery cards but the person who habitually and carefully also chose them from a different gas station.
+At the West End Market, whom should I see buying more lottery cards but the person who also chose them from a different gas station.
 Once a fellow with a different kind of habit held a cigarette decorously away from his truck as, on the other side, the pump automatically filled his tank.
 As for another customer, the expression on his face, the words on his cap, and the decals on his vehicle made a one-man-band that played the Military-Theological-Political march.

 For an ex-academic like me, retirement years now passed as seasons without semesters.
 The revolving year both gave and took.One winter evening I sat in Skyline Nursing and Rehabilitation Center near the room of our friend Margie Keith.
 No visitors, please, but she understood that I was there thanks to a note delivered by a staff member.
 On the television, a bunch of kittens played a game of soccer, with color commentary provided by two appreciative voices.
 Margie would never see her own cats again, never turn a page, never turn on station WVTF for classical music, never come to the door for a meal-in-Tupperware and for an exchange of warm syllables.
 I was going out of the country, she out of the world.
-As I type, I press back tears.
+As I write, I press back tears.